FinderV/weekly-task-planner/README.md

 *Marking task as completed.*

 ## 6. ✨ Features
-- User-friendly interface for weekly task planning.
+- User-friendly interface for task planning.
-- Ability to add, edit, and delete tasks.
+- Ability to add, delete tasks.
 - Mark tasks as completed.
 - Responsive design for different devices.
-- Local data storage (if implemented).

 ## 7. 🤝 Contributing
 If you want to contribute to the project: